xyxingx/Point-Cloud-Color-Constancy/README.md

 The data in the URL is enough for evaluating our results in the paper.

-For the depth information on the three open-source datasets, please refer to their website.
+For the full depth information on the three open-source datasets, please refer to their website.